B4PT0R/streamlit_notebook/README.md

 - Switch to "App" mode by hiding code cells and notebook specific controls.
 - Create and delete cells easily, move cells up and down, control how they execute.
-- Create reactive Markdown cells by adding formatting tags `<<my_expression>>` that let you insert the current value of any global / state variable or evaluated expression into the text.
+- Create reactive Markdown or HTML cells by adding formatting tags `<<my_expression>>` that let you insert the current value of any global / state variable or evaluated expression into the text/code.
+- Easily download / upload your notebooks as json files.
 - The whole notebook UI can be controled dynamically from code cells.
 You can refer to the notebook object as `st.notebook` from within the session.

 ## Screenshot